 What to Expect

 As a volunteer you will most likely be working in our office in Panajachel, which is located on Lake Atitlán in the Department of Sololá, 3 hours northwest of Guatemala City.
 Volunteers will be traveling to our cooperative communities with our staff members.
-Most volunteers with Maya Traditions are engaged on a full time basis, however we invite anyone with the skills mentioned above to contact us.
-Programs are flexible and are structured around each individual’s needs.
+Most volunteers with Maya Traditions are engaged on a full time basis, however programs are flexible and are structured around each individual’s needs.
 Many volunteers who work with us are also interested in taking Spanish lessons which we encourage, and we help maintain a balance between Spanish lessons and volunteer work.
 There are also times where we need support from volunteers in specific areas, so we ask that volunteers be flexible and comfortable helping out as needed.
-Maya Traditions does not charge for volunteer placements, though there are costs involved including flights and accommodations.
+Maya Traditions does not charge for volunteer placements, though there are costs involved including training, flights and accommodations.
 You can anticipate to pay around $200/month to rent a small apartment, and we recommend budgeting at least $150/month for food, though living expenses can vary based on individual preferences.
 At times, we are able to offer free housing to volunteers who commit for extended periods of time.

 I had the pleasure to volunteer with Maya Traditions Foundation for four months in 2012.
 Principally, my work involved developing a methodology and tools for monitoring and evaluation as well as helping the staff to apply these methods in practice.
 Volunteering with Maya Traditions offered me an invaluable experience to develop new professional skills as well as to gain a more thorough insight of how a well-managed NGO operates.
 I greatly enjoyed working with the brilliant staff and warmly recommend volunteering with Maya Traditions.